 Remember to link your answer back to the job description but also add other skills you have that the other candidates might not.

 “I do think that I would be a great asset to the company as I have the skill set that I know you are looking for in the right candidate.
-I am also a brilliant event organisers, I can write marketing material and can really help with other creative projects.
-I know that I will be able to support you in your work and ensure that you can concentrate on high level projects while I take care of the day to day tasks.
-I’m not sure what the other candidates will have my full set of skills and my unique experience.”
+I am a brilliant event organiser, I can write marketing material and can really help with other creative projects.
+I know that I will be able to support you in your work so that you can concentrate on high-level projects while I take care of the day to day tasks.
+I’m not sure that the other candidates will have my full set of skills and my unique experience.”

 I love this question!
-When it comes up in an interview I always try to inject a bit of humor at this point and show that I don’t take myself too seriously.
+When it comes up in an interview I always try to inject a bit of humour at this point and show that I don’t take myself too seriously.

 “I’ve had jobs in the past that have been highly pressurised and I’ve found that I cope well with that and actually don’t mind working to tight deadlines because at least I know what has to be done each day!
 I always find that chocolate and a nice glass of red wine helps to alleviate any pressure at the end of a long day!”

 Think about the aspects of the job that excited you when you first read the job description.
-These are the tasks that you should reference in this question but also talk about how you like to use these task to motivate yourself along with the actual working environment.
+These are the tasks that you should reference when asked this question.

-“I really like to have a mixture of tasks that allow me to use my varied skill set For example I like to be creative but also I am quite detailed driven so can happily work away on a PowerPoint presentation or an excel report.
-I like to know that I am contributing to a team and that my work makes a difference, which is one of the reasons I do enjoy being a PA because I know I am supporting people that make the big company wide decisions.
-I also like to have fun at work and enjoy the time I spend there so I like to be involved socially and know my colleagues personally.
-I find that helps to also keep me motivated.”
+“I really like to have a mixture of tasks that allow me to use my varied skill set.
+For example, I like to be creative but also I am quite detailed driven so can happily work away on a PowerPoint presentation or an excel report.
+I like to know that I am contributing to a team and that my work makes a difference, which is one of the reasons I do enjoy being an Assistant because I know I am supporting people that make the important, company-wide, decisions.
+I also like to have fun at work and enjoy the time I spend with my colleagues, so, I like to be involved socially and know my colleagues personally.
+I find this really helps to also keep me motivated.”